 Businesses in WA state will be prohibited from serving customers who aren’t wearing face coverings per a proclamation by Gov. Jay Inslee and Sec. of Health John Wiesman.
 This goes into effect on July 7, 2020.

-New!
-Grants for Bothell Small Businesses – Grants are being provided for emergency financial support through the Bothell CARES Small Business Grant for qualified small businesses negatively impacted by the mandatory closing of non-essential businesses due to the COVID-19 pandemic.
-IMPORTANT NOTES:
+Check for status of grant fund.
+Grants are being provided for emergency financial support through the Bothell CARES Small Business Grant for qualified small businesses negatively impacted by the mandatory closing of non-essential businesses due to the COVID-19 pandemic.

 Bothell Special Permit to Turn Parking Into Outdoor Dining

 Food & beverage businesses within the City of Bothell may apply for a permit allowing for the temporary change of use from parking to outdoor seating.
 Expand your table and chair capacity and serve more customers.
 Limits apply.
 Download Permit Information Here